PeterStAndrews/Network-processes/README.md

-# Network-processes
+# Network_processes

 ## Overview

-`Network-processes` is a small library that implements analytical techniques to study dynamical processes on networks.
+`Network_processes` is a small library that implements analytical techniques to study dynamical processes on networks.
 Epidemic spreading processes on complex networks is an important area of current research.
 The dynamical properties of a disease can be captured using heterogeneous mean field theory (HMF), while the static, final-state properties are best portrayed through the use of generating functions (GFs).
 This library enables the study of an SIR process using both HMF and GFs.

 ## Heterogeneous mean field theory